curlybracketshq/stunning-potato/README.md

 Forking promotes creativity and original content creation because it reduces friction to produce new animations.

+## Palette

+A color palette is a list that contains the 16 colors that can be displayed in a frame.
+Color indexes in a frame reference colors in the palette.

+An animation must define a _global color palette_, used by all frames.

+Frames can define a _local color palette_.
+In frames with a local color palette, local palette colors override those in the global palette.

 ## Colors

 The 16 colors of a palette can be chosen from the 24-bit RGB color space.

-Depending on how transparency is encoded, colors might have a transparency flag.

 ## Transparency

-Transparency can be encoded either as the absence of color in a pixel, that is a pixel without any color information, or as part of the color information of a pixel.

-### Transparency as the absence of color

-This approach allows to use all 16 colors of a palette for visible colors.

-Pros:

-- All color information is retained

-Cons:

-- Inconsistent encoding of colors in the frame

-### Transparency as part of the color information

-If a palette color is flagged as transparent it won't be visible in the frame.

-Pros:

-- Consistent encoding of colors in the frame

-Cons:

-- Color information is discarded
+Each frame contains metadata about transparency, divided into a _transparency flag_ and _transparency index_.
+If the transparency flag is set to true, the transparency index is the transparent color index in the palette.

 ## Optional features